2017 Asian Athletics Championships

 The 2017 Asian Athletics Championships was the 22nd edition of the Asian Athletics Championships.
-It was held from 6 to 9 July 2017 at the Kalinga Stadium in Bhubaneswar, India.
+It was held from 6 to 9 July 2017 at the Kalinga Stadium in Bhubaneswar, the capital and the largest city of the Indian state of Odisha.
 Bhubaneswar was the third Indian city to host Asian Championships.
 Around 560 athletes from 41 countries attended the event.

 The Championships were originally scheduled to be held at Ranchi, Jharkhand.
 After Ranchi's inability to host this event, Bhubaneswar was selected as the venue for this event.
 On 30 March 2017 post a detailed presentation by Adille Sumariwalla, President AFI, Bhubaneswar was selected for hosting the Asian Athletics Championship by the Asian Athletics Association Council.
 The previous edition of the championship was held in Wuhan, China from 3–7 June 2015.

 The Asian Athletics Championships are organized by Asian Athletics Association every two years.
 Bhubaneswar is the third Indian-city to host the Asian Athletics Championship with Delhi in 1989 being the first and Pune in the year 2013 to be the second Indian cities.

 The winners of the Championships got a direct berth for the 2017 World Championships in London to be held in August.
 As host, India was eligible to field three athletes in each discipline, instead of the usual two.